typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

-# Current state: Now working!
-Not all characters are functional
+# Current state: Not working - Fifteen.ai is down at the moment.

 ### Use branches to download the right language of bot to use